jundalisay/superb/content/en/social/economics/principles/effort-theory-of-value.md

 icon: /icons/pantry.png
 aliases:
   /articles/taonomics/the-effort-theory-of-value/
   /articles/pantrynomics/the-effort-theory-of-value/
+  /social/economics/principles/the-effort-theory-of-value/
+  /social/economics/the-effort-theory-of-value/
 ---

-> Summary: The effort theory of value is the foundation of Pantrynomics and is derived entirely from Adam Smith's wheat-based valuation in <a href="/research/smith/wealth-of-nations/book-1/chapter-5a">the Wealth of Nations Book 1 Chapter 5</a>.
-Instead of pegging value to metal coins, it pegs it to the abstract difficulty, stress, or hardship of a task to produce a product or service, which is then relativistically pegged to food, through basic universal revenue and the Economic Table of the Physiocrats
+> Summary: The effort theory of value is the foundation of Pantrynomics.
+It is derived entirely from Adam Smith's wheat-based valuation in <a href="/research/smith/wealth-of-nations/book-1/chapter-5a">the Wealth of Nations Book 1 Chapter 5</a>.
+Instead of pegging value to metal coins, it pegs it to the abstract difficulty, stress, or hardship of a task to produce a product or service.
+This is then relativistically pegged to food through a points-ledger which the Physiocrats referred to as "The Economic Table"

 While building Adam Smith's resource allocation system, I've often been asked:"What measure of value does it use?"